ananya7rai/HumanAI/README.md

+# HumanAI

+## Project
-# Automating Text Recognition and Transliteration of Historical Documents with Convolutional-Recurrent Architectures
+Automating Text Recognition and Transliteration of Historical Documents with Convolutional-Recurrent Architectures

-## Project Summary
+## Project Description
-Extracting text from centuries-old manuscripts and early printed works presents challenges that conventional OCR tools like Adobe Acrobat cannot handle.
-These tools excel at recognizing modern print but struggle with historical fonts and handwritten documents.
-This project focuses on developing a self-supervised AI model tailored for recognizing text in 17th-century Spanish printed sources using convolutional-recurrent architectures.
+Transliteration of text from centuries-old works represents a research area that is underserved by current tools, such as Adobe Acrobat’s OCR.
+While these resources can perform text recognition from clearly printed modern sources, they are incapable of extracting textual data from early forms of print, much less manuscripts.
+This project will focus on the application of self-supervised AI models to recognize text in Spanish printed sources from the seventeenth century.

 ---

-## Task: RenAIssance Project Evaluation for GSoC 2025 Candidates
+## Task: RenAIssance Project Tests for Prospective GSoC 2025 Applicants

-### Objective
-As part of the evaluation, I have designed an Optical Character Recognition (OCR) model built upon convolutional-recurrent architectures.
+I have designed an Optical Character Recognition (OCR) model built upon convolutional-recurrent architectures.
 I have developed this model from scratch and successfully applied it to the given dataset.

-### Solution Notebook
 The project is encapsulated in a Jupyter Notebook as .ipynb, making it easy to execute in Google Colab or a local Jupyter environment.

 ---

-## Methodology & Implementation
+## My approach
 To achieve accurate text recognition, I followed a structured and methodical approach:

 ### 1. In-Depth Research